Free or Reduced Meals

 To qualify for free or reduced lunch, parents/guardians must complete an application yearly.
 Only one application should be filled out for each household.
 If you have received a letter in the mail that your child has automatically qualified, a paper application is not needed.

 If your child attends a school that participates in CEP, receipt of free breakfast and lunch meals does not depend on returning this application.
 However, this information is necessary for other programs and may be used to determine if your household is eligible for additional benefits.

-Paper Applications for the 2018-2019 school year are available below.
+Online Applications are now being accepted for the 2018-2019 school year!
 If your household size or income changes at any time during the school year, please submit an updated application.

 Applications can also be picked up in the main office of your child’s school, at the Administrative Service Campus or you may print a copy of the application using the links below.

 - 2018-2019 Free or Reduced Meals Application

 - 2018-2019 Free or Reduced Meals Application - Spanish

 - 2018-2019 Sharing Information with Others (Student Fee Waiver)

 - 2017-2018 Sharing Information with Others (Student Fee Waiver)

 - 2016-2017 Sharing Information with Others (Student Fee Waiver)